justin0979/jbook-cra/README.md

 # Interactive Coding Environment

 <sub>I will reorganize docs later</sub>

 React application that is able to locally (on the user's personal machine) create text cells and code cells with a preview window beside each cell.
 Multiple programming languages will be able to be configured into this environment.

+## Steps of Completed Application

+1. Run command to start application (<em>e.g.</em>, `jbook serve`)
+    - This should start a server on `localhost:4005`
+2. User will write code into an editor
+3. App bundles code in the browser
+4. Execute user's code in an `iframe`

 ## Challenges